-Since commencement of operations as a separate waste management and environmental services company in April 1995, RESI has not declared or paid any dividends on its RESI Common Stock and the RESI Board of Directors does not currently anticipate paying dividends on the RESI Common Stock at any time in the foreseeable future.
-The payment of future dividends will be determined by the RESI Board of Directors in light of conditions then existing, including RESI's earnings, financial condition, capital requirements, restrictions in financing agreements, business conditions and other factors, including funds required for acquisitions.
-The payment of dividends on the RESI Common Stock is presently prohibited under the terms of RESI's credit facility.
-See "RESI Management's Discussion and Analysis of Results of Operations and Financial Condition" and "Amendments to the Certificate of Incorporation -- Description of Capital Stock."
 The following table presents selected historical financial data for each of RESI, the CSC Group and CSU.
 The selected historical financial data of RESI for each of the years in the five-year period ended December 31, 1995 are derived from the audited historical consolidated and combined financial statements of RESI.
 The selected historical financial data of the CSC Group for each of the years in the five-year period ended December 31, 1995 are derived from the audited consolidated financial statements of the CSC Group.
-The selected historical financial statements of the CSC Group.
-The selected historical financial statements of the CSC Group.
 The selected historical financial data of CSU as of December 31, 1995 and 1994, and for each of the years in the three-year period ended December 31, 1995 are derived from the audited financial statements of CSU.
-The selected historical financial data of CSU as of December 31, 1995 are derived from the two-year period ended December 31, 1995 are derived from the selected financial statements of CSU.
-The selected historical financial data of CSU as of December 31, 1992 are derived from the two-year period ended December 31, 1992 are derived from the unaudited financial statements of CSU.
-The selected historical financial statements of L995, and for the six months then ended, have been derived from the unaudited historical consolidated and combined financial statements of RESI, the CSC Group and CSU, as appropriate.
+The selected historical financial data of CSU as of December 31, 1993, 1992 and 1991 and for each of the years in the two-year period ended December 31, 1992 are derived from the unaudited financial statements of CSU.
+The selected historical financial data as of June 30, 1996 and 1995, and for the six months then ended, have been derived from the unaudited historical consolidated and combined financial statements of RESI, the CSC Group and CSU, as appropriate.